skehan0/Skehan0/README.md

 ### Notes

-I’m interested in roles where I can work close to real systems, real data, and real users — especially where technical decisions have clear business or operational impact.
+I’m interested in roles where I can work close to real systems, real data, and real users, especially where technical decisions have clear business or operational impact.

 ---